-Sam brought up cases where a blower wheel, fan blade or pulley get “stuck” and a tech reaches for a puller or a grinder way too quickly.
-Now don't get me wrong, some jobs require a puller, but some sand cloth and penetrating lubricant along with some “working” of the blade, wheel or pulley can do the job better and just as fast with a bit of patience and perseverance.
+Sam brought up cases where a blower wheel, fan blade, or pulley gets “stuck,” and a tech reaches for a puller or a grinder way too quickly.
+Now don't get me wrong, some jobs require a puller, but some sand cloth and penetrating lubricant, along with some “working” of the blade, wheel, or pulley, can do the job better and just as fast with a bit of patience and perseverance.

-Proper electronic leak detection takes time and patience to go through every part of the system before proclaiming that the leak is “in the evap” or even worse that you “can't find it”.
-Most good, modern leak detectors have a sensitivity down to 0.15 oz per year…. when that system is dropping a few pounds per month you can… and you will find the leak if you exhibit some perseverance.
+Proper electronic leak detection takes time and patience to go through every part of the system before proclaiming that the leak is “in the evap,” or even worse, that you “can't find it.”
+Most good, modern leak detectors have sensitivity down to 0.15 oz per year.
+When that system is dropping a few pounds per month, you can—and you will—find the leak if you exhibit some perseverance.

-Lifting heavy things without hurting yourself requires a lot of prep, thought and perseverance in many cases.
-Jeremy Smith did an entire series on lifting safely and in some cases doing things that appear impossible to a tech with a bit less gumption.
+Lifting heavy things without hurting yourself requires a lot of preparation, thought, and perseverance in many cases.
+Jeremy Smith did an entire series on lifting safely, and in some cases, doing things that appear impossible to a tech with a bit less gumption.

-Chances are you need to more research and less search and dig a bit deeper, look for some grit, gumption, sticktoitiveness, chutzpah, guts, nerve, snap, spark and good old get er done with a dash of “by golly, I can whip this thing!’
+Chances are, you need to more research and less search.
+Dig a bit deeper, look for some grit, gumption, sticktoitiveness, chutzpah, guts, nerve, snap, spark, and good old get-er-done with a dash of “by golly, I can whip this thing!”

-There is no manual for this… no quick tip I can give for how to keep a stiff upper lip…. you just need to do it, and you will be glad you did.
+There is no manual for this, no quick tip I can give for keeping a stiff upper lip; you just need to do it, and you will be glad you did.